Ukrainians search for 20 missing after Russia strikes mall

 The blast from Tuesday’s airstrike was so powerful, relatives may not be able to recover any trace of their loved ones’ remains.

 Ukrainian State Emergency Services press officer Svitlana Rybalko told The Associated Press that along with the 18 people killed, investigators found fragments of eight more bodies.
+It was not immediately clear if the body parts meant there were more victims.
 A number of survivors were being treated for injuries such as skull fractures and severed limbs.

 “The police cannot say for sure how many (victims) there are.
 So we are finding not the bodies but the fragments of bodies,” Rybalko said.
 “Now we are clearing at the very epicenter of the blast.
 Here, we practically cannot find bodies as such.”